JaberQezelbash/RAG_Llama/README.md

 ## Author’s Note

-Thanks for checking out this project.
-My goal was to build a clean and reproducible RAG-first pipeline that demonstrates how retrieval, reranking, and fine-tuning can work together in a realistic multilingual customer-support setting.
+My goal was to build a clean and reproducible RAG-based pipeline that demonstrates how retrieval, reranking, and fine-tuning can work together in a realistic customer-support chatbot setting.

-The most important design choice is that **RAG remains central throughout the project**: during training-data construction, during validation, and during final chatbot-style response generation.
+The most important design choice is that *RAG remains central* throughout the project: during training-data construction, during validation, and during final chatbot-style response generation.